Ocawesome101/filesystems/cfs/README.md

   char[376] padding;
 }
 ```
 After the superblock come the inode and block bitmaps.
+The inode bitmap contains `Superblock.inodes` bits (rounded up to the nearest byte), each of which specifies one inode's being used or unused.
+Immediately following this is the block bitmap, which contains `Superblock.blocks` bits and indicates whether a block has been used or not.

 ```c
 struct Inode {